High-harmonic generation driven by temporal-mode quantum states of light: Theoretical framework

-The diagonal approximation thus reduces exactly to the result obtained in the single-mode approximation in Ref.~\cite{gorlach2023}.
-We next study the accuracy of this approximation.
-Grouping all the terms that do not depend on $\delta\alpha$ outside the respective integral from \autoref{eq:Energy_reworked2}, the energy $\varepsilon_\ell$ can be written as
+In the last step, we used that the atom wavefunction $\ket{\phi_{\vec{\alpha}}}$ is normalized.
+This result extends the single-plane-wave-mode result of Ref.~\cite{gorlach2023} to the case of arbitrary multimode driving fields without relying on any arguments related to the quantization volume.
+It has the same overall form: A weighted average of the dipole spectrum $|d_{\vec{\alpha}}(\omega)|^2$ over the (multimode $2k$-dimensional) Husimi distribution $Q(\vec{\alpha})$ of the initial state of the driving light.
+We next study the accuracy of the diagonal approximation.
+Grouping all the terms that do not depend on $\delta\vec{\alpha}$ outside the respective integral from \autoref{eq:Energy_reworked2}, the emission spectrum can be written as

-where $C_\ell(\alpha_m)$ is a correction factor that does not depend on the state of the light pulse and is given by
+where $C_\omega(\vec{\alpha}_m)$ is a correction factor that does not depend on the state of the light pulse and is given by

-The validity of the diagonal approximation then depends on how much $C_\ell(\alpha_m)$ differs from unity for the values of $\alpha_m$ that contribute significantly to the Husimi distribution $Q(\alpha_m)$ for a given driving field.
-To calculate this correction factor explicitly, we express $\gamma$, $\alpha$, and $\beta$ in terms of the physical dipole moments and electric fields.
+The validity of the diagonal approximation then depends on how much $C_\omega(\vec{\alpha}_m)$ differs from unity for the values of $\vec{\alpha}_m$ that contribute significantly to the Husimi distribution $Q(\vec{\alpha}_m)$ for a given driving field.
+To calculate this correction factor explicitly, we express $\vec{\gamma}$, $\vec{\alpha}$, and $\vec{\beta}$ inside the exponential in terms of the physical dipole moments and electric fields.
+The continuous limit for the first part gives